dirkjasmit/EegWorkflow/README.md

   - ANTImport (when reading ANT files)
 - Download the EegWorkflow unzip into a folder.
 - Start by:
+  - running EegAutoflow.m
-  - adding eeglab_2020_0 to the path
+  - adding eeglab_2020_0 to the path (The EegWorkflow will popup a window for this)
-  - run EegAutoflow.m
   - click 'change folder' if it pops up

+REQUIRED
+Requires the signal processing toolbox